LitGroup/money.dart/README.md

 ```

-### Currencies.fromString
+### Currencies.parse

 This method is extremely useful if you have a database/list of monetary amounts
 that contain their currency code.
-'Currencies.fromString' will create a `Money` instance of the correct
+'Currencies.parse' will create a `Money` instance of the correct
 currency based on the currency code embedded in the monetary amount.

 An exception will be thrown if the monetary amount does not include a currency
 code.

-Before you can use `Currencies.fromString` you must first register the list
+Before you can use `Currencies.parse` you must first register the list
 of `Currency`s that you need to support.

 If you try to create a `Money` instance for an unregistered `Currency` an